- SLU 101 - Summer Orientation

 A Skills Assessment is only one factor that your Academic Advisor will consider when suggesting course recommendations during SLU 101.
 Other factors include: high school classes and earned credit (AP, IB, 1818, transfer), SAT or ACT scores, and the conversation with your Academic Advisor during your individual appointment.
 It is important that you communicate your needs and experiences with your Academic Advisor during your appointment at SLU 101.

-Students need to complete the foreign language skills assessment, both the electronic and the oral, at least 7 days prior to the students' SLU 101 session.
-All oral Evaluations must be completed by June 14th.
+Students need to complete the foreign language skills assessment at least 7 days prior to the students' SLU 101 session.

 If you have any questions about the skills assessment process, please see the Frequently Asked Questions page or e-mail the Department of Modern and Classical Languages at firstname.lastname@example.org.